Maddie Thompson

-Madeleine Dale Thompson (born April 24, 1991) is an American soccer defender from Corvallis, Oregon.
-She played for Sky Blue FC in the National Women's Soccer League (NWSL).
+Madeleine Dale Thompson (born April 24, 1991) is an American former soccer defender who played for Sky Blue FC in the National Women's Soccer League (NWSL).

 Early life

 Thompson attended and played for Corvallis High School in Corvallis, Oregon.
 While at Corvallis, Thompson lettered four years in soccer, lettered twice in track and three times on the downhill ski racing team.
 She also won four league soccer championships, reached the 2007 state soccer semifinals, and was on the 2007 state championship ski team.
 Thompson was named to the 2008 5A All-State second team by The Oregonian and awarded her high school's Award of Excellence for exemplary sportsmanship, ethics and integrity and is also her high school's freshman record-holder in the 1,500 meters in track.
 Thompson played club for the FC Willamette Pride, four-time Oregon State Cup semifinalists and played on the Oregon Olympic Development Program team.